 In February 2000, Phihong was authorized to trade its stocks on the over-the-counter (OTC) securities exchange in Taiwan.
 In September 2001, Phihong's stocks ceased to be OTC traded and Phihong later obtained authorization to have its stocks listed on the Taiwan Stock Exchange.

-The consolidated financial statements are presented in the Company's functional currency, New Taiwan dollar.
+The functional currency of Phihong is New Taiwan dollar.

 2. APPROVAL OF FINANCIAL STATEMENTS